K-Seaba/SQL-Projects/README.md

 WHERE N1.PropertyAddress IS NULL

 ```
-In the query above, we use the UPDATE statement to impliment the ISNULL function and populate the PropertAddress column. fter this step, the PropertyAddress column has been populated and therre are no more NULL cells.
+In the query above, we use the UPDATE statement to impliment the ISNULL function and populate the PropertAddress column.
+After this step, the PropertyAddress column has been populated and there are no more NULL cells.
 We can see this by running the following query:

 ```sql